prashantanime/metacrafter_eth_-Intermediate/Second_module/README.md

 ## remix ide setup

-deploy the calculator.sol on the remix ide with gannache provider download json file also
+deploy the Counter.sol on the remix ide with gannache provider download json file also

 ## run project